IBM/mr-cassop/docs/docs/quickstart.md

 ## Create an admin role secret

 The operator needs a secret containing the admin role credentials used for Cassandra management.

+> Don't forget to replace `admin-password=pass` with your secure password

 ```bash
 kubectl create secret generic admin-role --from-literal=admin-role=cassandra-operator --from-literal=admin-password=pass